SamMartin92/milestone-project-heritage-housing-issues/README.md

 * 3 - Houses with Garages will tend to have a higher Sales Price than those without.
 And those with large garages will tend to sell at higher prices.
 Therefore, houses with a large GarageArea will have a higher SalePrice.
    * This will be validated with a correlation study & relevant visualisations.

+## User Stories

+* This project can be broken down into 5 epics, each composed of a number of user stories which can be mapped to each business requirement.

+### 1. Data Collection
+  * **As a data practitioner** I want relevant data **so that** data analysis can be conducted and an ML pipeline can be developed.
+    * Bus Requirment: BR1 & BR2
+    * Satisfied: Publily available housing data sourced from Kaggle
+  * **As a data practitioner** I want house attribute data for the inherited properties **so that** a prediction on their sale price can be made once ML pipeline developed.
+    * Bus Requirment: BR2
+    * Satisfied: Full inherited housing data received from client
+  * **As a client** I want an explanation of the data **so that** I can understand what each column represents to more clearly comprehend the attributes which factor into the sale price of a property.
+    * Bus Requirment: BR1
+    * Satisfied: Context for each column provided in README and dashboard (Project Summary)
+### 2. Data visualization, cleaning, and preparation
+  * **As a client** I want to see relevant plots showing how house attributes relate to the sale price **so that** I can gain a better understanding of what features are important when estimating what a property is worth.
+    * Bus Requirment: BR1
+    * Satisfied: Dashboard (Sale Price Correlation Study) & Jupyter Notebooks (SalePriceStudy & FeatureEngineering)
+  * **As a client** I want to discover how house attributes correlate with sales price **so that** I know which attributes most strongly affect the sale price of a property.
+    * Bus Requirment: BR1
+    * Satisfied: Dashboard (Sale Price Correlation Study)
+  * **As a data practitoner** I want to have a means of cleaning the data **so that** there is no corrupted or incomplete data within the dataset for ML modelling.
+    * Bus Requirment: BR2
+    * Satisfied: Jupyter Notebook (DataCleaning)
+  * **As a data practitoner** I want to have a means of engineering the data **so that** the data is compatible with ml tasks and the variable distribution can lend itself to more accurate predictions.
+    * Bus Requirment: BR2
+    * Satisfied: Jupyter Notebook (FeatureEngineering)

+### 3. Model training, optimization and validation.

+### 4. Dashboard planning, designing, and development.

+### 5. Dashboard deployment and release.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks